A Serre weight conjecture for geometric Hilbert modular forms in characteristic p: Hecke operators

 We revert to the original setting of \S\ref{subsec:adelicact1}, with $g$, $U_1$ and $U_2$ satisfying $g^{-1}U_1g \subset U_2$, and use the notation in the definition of $\rho_g$ (and in particular a choice of $N_1$, $N_2$, $\alpha$ and $\beta$), but writing $S_i = Y_{J_i,N_i}$ for $i=1,2$ and $s_i:A_i \to S_i$ and $s_1':A_1' \to S_1$ for the structural morphisms.
 We let $\pi_\alpha$ denote the canonical projection $A_1 \to A_1' \simeq \tilde{\rho}_g^* A_2$; the dependence on $\alpha$ is such that if $\delta \in O_F \cap O_{F,p}^\times$ (and $N_1$ is such that $(\delta\alpha g)^{-1}N_1/N_2 \in M_2(\widehat{O}_F)$), then $\pi_{\delta\alpha} = i(\delta)\pi_\alpha$.
 It follows that the $O_F\otimes \mathcal{O}_{S_1}$-linear morphisms

 induced by $(\alpha\otimes 1)^{-1}\pi_\alpha^*$ are independent of the choice of $\alpha$ (as well as $N_2$ and $\beta$, and even $N_1$ in the sense of compatibility with pull-back by the natural projection).
+Note that these are in fact isomorphisms since the degree of the isogeny $\pi_\alpha$ is invertible in $\mathcal{O}_S$.
 Furthermore the commutativity of the diagram: